department-of-veterans-affairs/ves-event-bus-developer-portal/docs/get-support.md

 ## General support requests

-The best way to request support from the Event Bus Team is to reach out to us via the [#event-bus-support Slack channel (must be in the Office of CTO @VA workspace)][slack-#event-bus-support].
+The best way to request support from the Event Bus Team is to reach out to us via the [#event-bus-support Slack channel][slack-#event-bus-support] in the Office of CTO @VA workspace.

 Please avoid direct messaging an Event Bus team member in Slack.
 Chatting openly in the channel allows others to learn from the questions and answers discussed.